 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.
 (You do not need to include steps that will be screen captured.
 Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.
+The most important steps to see are those which illustrate how microplates can be illuminated to help guide users during pipetting operations, or that help provide understanding of how microplates are used in the lab.
+Examples of this include steps 2.5, 2.6, 3.2, 4.5, 4.6, 4.8 and 4.10.

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.
+The most difficult aspect of this procedure is preparing the data file needed for the sample transfer protocol (steps 2.1, 2.2).
+Each lab will have their own way of tracking samples and will need to determine how to generate these files based on their LIMS system.
+We use an in-house developed web interface that is capable of automatically generating this type of input file based on a plate barcode.

 5. Will the filming need to take place in multiple locations (greater than walking distance)?
-(Y/N)
+(Y/N) No

 If yes, how far apart are the locations?